geoalgo/slurmpilot/README.md

 )
 ```

-Each dict is converted to `--key value` flags for the corresponding array task.
+When calling the entrypoint, each dict is converted to CLI arguments, e.g. `--lr 0.001`,  for the corresponding array task.

 ### Local Python Libraries